 *Targeted Employment Area is defined as: rural area or area that has high unemployment of 150% of national average.

-Second, let us look at applying EB-5 visa through investing in a troubled business.
+Second, let us look at applying for a EB-5 visa through investing in a troubled business.
 To qualify, you must:

 - Invest at least $1,000,000, or $500,000 in a Targeted Employment Area.